GrapesGoober/vanness-plus-intern-test/docs.md

 # Vanness Plus Intern Test - Documentation
 ### Author: Nachat K
 This is documentation for the application used in Vanness Plus Intern test.
 This docs is intended to be as brief as possible, as it is not strictly required.
+I recommend you check out the repo `https://github.com/GrapesGoober/vanness-plus-intern-test` for more detailed issues, or if you wish to clone it.
 This file has 4 parts:
 - **_Containers:_** Goes over the 3 containers and how they work
 - **_API & Backend:_** Goes over the design of the REST API, for all the interns CRUD operations
 - **_Frontend:_** Goes over the implementations & user guide for frontend.